The More Stuff You Get Rid Of The More Free You Will Feel

 Also see– The Life Changing Magic of Tidying Up

 This is going to take time and yes it can be exhausting but you must go through this process if you are going to ever have a clutter free home.
 I bet at least 50% of the stuff you have could be gotten rid of.
-Hell, maybe more.
+Hell, probably more.

 You may find that you end up having a serious exploration of your relationship with the stuff you own.
 Why are you keeping certain things?
 Why are there empty boxes cluttering up your closets?
 Why on earth are there so many articles of clothing?